 - How are you glorifying God by helping everyone win across the organization?

 - How are you glorifying God by making sure that you are having staff and congregational impact?
-Is your work thrilling and changing the people that it's supposed to effect?
+Is your work thrilling and changing the people that it's supposed to affect?

-- How are you glorify God by demonstrating a Christ-like attitude and a Christ-like conduct?
+- How are you glorify God by demonstrating a Christ-like attitude and Christ-like conduct?